 A departmental committee comprising concerned Head, Subject Teacher and one Expert from the field shall evaluate the hard/ soft copies of the work done by the students.

 C1.
-Evalu ation of Practical/Assignment Work: 45
+Evalu 45

 a.
 Preparation of documents/assignments 30

 b.
 Reflective report/ Viva 15

 C2.
-Evalu nation of Online Course: 30
+Evalu ation of Online Course: 30

 a.
 Submission of completion certificate 20

 b.
-Reflective report/ Viva-Voce 10
+Reflective report/ Viva 10

 A. REFERENCES